 You May Peel Off Unwanted Pounds

-During your fasting days your body is most likely to lose its glycogen stores.
-That’s why it starts burning body fat to get energy and fuel (6).
+During your fasting days (or hours) your body is most likely to use its glycogen stores for energy.
+When those are depleted, it starts burning body fat to get energy and fuel (6).

-According to the study, people who exercise during fasting tend to lose more body fat than those who work out after having a meal (4).
+According to one meta-analysis, people who exercise during fasting tend to burn more fat during exercise than those who work out after having a meal (4).

 However, the facts concerning the effect on weight loss are rather controversial.

-Another study has shown that the individuals who both fasted and worked out didn’t have better weight loss results than those who had a meal before the training session (2).
+Another study has shown that the individuals who worked out in a fasted state didn’t have better weight loss results over time than those who had a meal before training sessions (2).

 It Has Anti-Aging Effect

-According to a study, by combining intermittent fasting and physical exercises, one can slow down the processes of aging and lower the risks of diseases.
-Such an effect is achieved thanks to the changes in metabolism which are caused by this combination, although the research in this area is still at an early stage (5).
+According to one review, by combining intermittent fasting and physical exercises, one may be able slow down the processes of aging and lower the risks of diseases.
+Such an effect is achieved thanks to the changes in metabolism which are possibly caused by this combination, although the research in this area is still at an early stage (5).

 You May Boost The Autophagy Process

-This is a process in your body, that helps to get rid of damaged body cells and create healthy ones.
-According to a research, the combination of intermittent fasting and exercising can boost this process (1, 7).
+This is a process in your body, that helps to get rid of damaged body cells and organelles to create healthy ones.
+According to early-stage research, the combination of intermittent fasting and exercising may be able to boost this process (1, 7).

 It Might Be Harder To Build Muscles

-According to the studies, people who stick to intermittent fasting gain less muscle mass than those who stick to a regular eating pattern without calorie restriction.
+According to studies, people who stick to intermittent fasting may gain less muscle mass than those who stick to a regular eating pattern without calorie restriction.
 However, they may retain more muscle mass than those who restrict their calories every day (8, 10).